 Next comes Veruca Salt (Emma Pfaeffle), the young Russian ballerina, who finds the second winning gold ticket, and whose Russian, dictatorial father (Ben Crawford) dotes on his little princess.
 And then there’s Violet Beauregarde (Trista Dollison), also cum-father (Alan H. Green).
 Violet quickly becomes an exploding, overgrown blueberry.
 There are also Mike Teavee (Michael Wartella) and his mother, Mrs. Teavee, from Idaho or “the bosom of America.”
 The always delightful Jackie Hoffman brings down the house, time and again, as Mrs. Teavee, in a 1950’s patterned dress and a saucy attitude.

 But without the more spectacular effects of either of the films–or even of the London production of the musical version, for that matter–Charlie loses most of its impact.
 It becomes a bunch of people running around a stage, trying to engage us in an empty story.
 And who cares, or why should we?
 Even Christian Borle seems to melt into the cardboard scenery.

 At the performance under review, as the all-important Grandpa Joe–or the “parent” who accompanies Charlie on his journey to the Chocolate Factory, a winsome Paul Slade Smith subbed for the featured John Rubinstein who was indisposed.
 And with a rotating group of child actors playing Charlie, I saw a fine Jake Ryan Flynn in the role.
 Despite all the efforts of director Jack O’Brien and the cast to make the show come alive, the producers should have given up some of their weekly take to add to the budget for improving the lackluster design elements.

-Charlie and the Chocolate Factory (open run)
+Charlie and the Chocolate Factory (through January 14, 2018)